Soros: The Life and Times of a Messianic Billionaire: United States

 In the United States, Kaufman noted that Soros has come under attack frequently by leaders of the country's "war on drugs", who abhor his attempts to deal with narcotics as a public health rather than a criminal problem.
 They attacked him for supporting referendums in five states to legalize the use of marijuana for medicinal purposes.
 More recent opposition has been by critics who believe his foundations have provided funding to support the campaigns of judges and attorneys general they consider soft on crime.

 In August 2009, after the book's publication, Soros donated $35 million to the state of New York to be earmarked for underprivileged children and given to parents who had benefit cards at the rate of $200 per child aged 3 through 17, with no limit as to the number of children that qualified.
 An additional $140 million was put into the fund by the state of New York from money they had received from the 2009 federal recovery act.
 Soros's turn to more clearly charitable contributions, though earlier work opening universities, providing scholarships, and fighting disease, could also be seen as primarily charitable, may have been a result of controversies caused by his donations to American political candidates who were Democrats, particularly presidential candidates.

 Mahathir Mohamad, Malaysia

-But Soros may have been most vehemently attacked by long serving Malaysian President Dr. Mohamed Mahathir.
+But Soros may have been most vehemently attacked by long serving Malaysian Prime Minister, Mahathir Mohamad.
 When the Malaysian currency, the ringgit, dropped in value by 20% in 1997, Mahathir blamed Soros and currency speculators, evoking anti-Semitic themes by mentioning Soros with two Jewish felons accused of financial improprieties Ivan Boesky, and Michael Milken.
 Kaufman notes, that at the time Mahthir was accusing Soros of driving down the currency, Soros's Quantum fund and other speculators were actually buying Malaysian ringgits in the mistaken belief their value had bottomed out.